Charles Coughlin: Fascism

 As the 1930s progressed, Coughlin's views changed.
 Eventually he became "openly antidemocratic", according to the political scientists Steven Levitsky and Daniel Ziblatt, "calling for the abolition of political parties and questioning the value of elections".
 His views mirrored those of Richards, who held reactionary conservative beliefs.

 In 1936, Coughlin expressed sympathy for the fascist governments of Adolf Hitler in Germany and Benito Mussolini in Italy, terming them as an antidote to Communism.
 A New York Times report from Berlin in 1938 identified Coughlin as "the German hero in America for the moment" with his sympathetic statements towards Nazism as "a defensive front against Bolshevism".

 However, in February 1939, when the American Nazi organization the German American Bund held a large rally in New York City, Coughlin immediately distanced himself from them.
 On Golden Hour, he said: "Nothing can be gained by linking ourselves with any organization which is engaged in agitating racial animosities or propagating racial hatreds.
 Organizations which stand upon such platforms are immoral and their policies are only negative."

 Antisemitism

 The television producer Norman Lear recounts in his autobiography how Coughlin's radio broadcasts disturbed him deeply at age nine.
 As a Jew, they made him aware of the widespread antisemitism in American society.

 Coughlin believed Jewish bankers were behind the 1917 October Revolution in Russia that brought the Bolsheviks into power, backing the Jewish Bolshevism conspiracy theory.
 During the last half of 1938, Social Justice printed weekly installments from the 1903 Protocols of the Elders of Zion, a fraudulent antisemitic text.

 Coughlin denied being antisemitic on several occasions.
-However, he received indirect funding from the German Government.
+However, he received indirect funding from the German government.

+In 1984, Coughlin was praised by Holocaust denier Issa Nakhleh.